-Table 3: The most common predictions for monolingual arBERT and BERT-base models when probed by DLAMAv1 (Arab-West) with English and Arabic prompts respectively.
-Purple culturally related prediction, Blue bell culturally proximate prediction, Light Orange culturally proximate prediction to another culture, Orange culturally related prediction to the other culture.
+Table 3: The most common predictions for monolingual arBERT and BERT-base models when probed by DLAMA-v1 (Arab-West) with English and Arabic prompts respectively.
+Purple culturally related prediction, Blue bell culturally proximate prediction, to another culture, Orange culturally related prediction to the other culture.
 Note: The Arabic prompts/entities are translated for clarity.